e-dorigatti/e-dorigatti.github.io/_posts/2019-10-14-should-researchers-worry-about-ethics.markdown

 does have safeguards in place to suppress autoimmunity, but with some modifications they could be accounted for in the design of such a drug.
-As of today, however, this would require a considerable amount of experimental research so this possiblity is quite remote, for now.
+As of today, however, this would require a considerable amount of experimental research so this possibility is quite remote, for now.
 Does this stop me from working on it?
 No, it's ridiculous.
 What if, for some reason, my discoveries turn out to work better on a certain part of the population?
 Or if my employer wants us to focus our efforts on the European population?
 Or if they want to